The Clear Edge

 7. 60 - 35 = 25 hours saved weekly

-Anya’s people leverage generates 72% more revenue than solo capacity, with 1.39X ROI after team costs.
+Anya’s people leverage generates about 72% more monthly revenue than solo capacity, with roughly 1.39X return after team costs.

 Her effective hourly rate tripled ($231/hour → $679/hour) through leverage multiplication.